bitnami/charts/bitnami/harbor/README.md

 ## Upgrading

 > NOTE: In you are upgrading an installation that contains a high amount of data, it is recommended to disable the liveness/readiness probes as the migration can take a substantial amount of time.

+### To 9.7.0

+This new version of the chart bumps the version of Harbor to [`2.2.0`](https://github.com/goharbor/harbor/releases/tag/v2.2.0) which deprecates built-in Clair.
+If you still want to use Clair, you will need to set `clair.enabled` to `true` and Clair scanner and the Harbor adapter will be deployed.
+Follow [these steps](https://goharbor.io/docs/latest/administration/vulnerability-scanning/pluggable-scanners) to add it as an additional interrogation service for Harbor.

+Please note that Clair might be fully deprecated from this chart in following updates.

 ### To 9.0.0